fabiolapasini/fabiolapasini/README.md

 # Hi there, I'm Fabiola! 👋

 Welcome to my GitHub profile!
-I'm a C++ Software Engineer with 5+ years of experience in Computer Vision and industrial systems, currently working in R&D at Cefla on medical imaging applications.
+I'm a C++ Software Engineer with 5+ years of experience in Computer Vision applied to industrial and medical systems.
+In my spare time, I enjoy studying and working on personal projects to keep exploring new technologies.

 #### About Me
     🔬 Work: Image Processing Developer @ Cefla — R&D, Medical Equipment BU.